tobydeh/nativescript-download-progress/README.md

 [![npm version](https://badge.fury.io/js/nativescript-download-progress.svg)](http://badge.fury.io/js/nativescript-download-progress)

-Nativescripts http.getFile method stores the data in memory which can lead to problems with large files.
+Nativescripts http.getFile method stores the data in memory which causes out of memory exceptions with large files.
 This plugin writes the data to disk not memory and provides progress updates.

 ## Installation